“Kinetic have already done more for the team in one day, than other consultants have managed over the last 3 years.”

 Ihab specialises in helping challenger organisations grow through defining winning business strategies / plans and helping clients to implement them.

 Andrej specialises in working with organisations to develop Information Security strategies and programs, helping CISOs, CIOs and decision makers build effective security and bring more value to the business.

 Frédéric helps companies to achieve efficient and sustainable transformations in their Manufacturing & Supply Chain network.

 Fabienne’s areas of expertise include client relationship management, resource planning, office and financial management.

-Daniele’s primary focus is on supporting organisations to develop Human Resources Management and Organisational Development Strategies that are not only fully aligned with the business objectives, but also – and more importantly – have a tangible impact on the bottom line.
+Daniele’s primary focus is on supporting organisations to develop HR Management and Organisational Development Strategies that are fully aligned with the business objectives and have a tangible impact on the bottom line.

 Jérôme specialises in helping traditional mid-sized global manufacturers grow their distribution by opening up B2B eCommerce channels and implementing end-to-end practices compatible with their existing set-up.